 You should also add your keywords to the images as image alternative text.

 This should include both primary and secondary keywords.

-To help optimize your posts for SEO, you can use a tool like Clearscope.
+To help optimize your posts for SEO, you can use a tool like Clearscope or Marketmuse.
 All you need to do is add your primary keyword to it, and the software will suggest the secondary keywords you need to add, the density of primary and secondary keywords, and which keywords should place in headings.

 It will even grade it.